 Since 2016, the City of Austin has raised $880 million in bonds for the purpose of improving transportation infrastructure.2 Through these bonds, the City hopes to make travel on Austin’s vast network of roads safer and faster and improve sidewalks and bike lanes for those who opt to not use a car on their commute.

 2016 Mobility Bond

 At $720 million, the mobility bond approved by Austin voters in 2016 was the largest transportation bond in the city’s history.
 The bond is intended to be spent over eight years on numerous projects throughout the city and is comprised of three categories:

 The Regional Mobility aspects of the bond are focused on northwest Austin, encompassing road sections like the Loop 360 bridge and the intersection of RR 620 and RR 2222.

-As the population center of Austin continues to move in this direction4, the hope is to address areas where traffic is likely to occur during peak hours.
+As the population center of Austin continues to move in this direction, the hope is to address areas where traffic is likely to occur during peak hours.3

 Most of these projects will not begin construction until at least 2021.